GenesisAria/AvatarDevKit/README.md

 – First off, the entire shader is vextex-lit ONLY.
 This means there are no extra passes on the shader, notably reducing render cost.
 There are some compromises made here, most apparent, will be the incapability of receiving cookied light data from spot and point light sources – a workaround is to use projectors instead.
 The lighting will behave somewhat differently from a more standard lighting model, due to hacks needed in order to work with unity's, imperfect vertex lighting system.
 I have also implemented some unique behaviours, such as rotation of shading proportionally based on the colour/intensity of light sources.\
-– This lighting system also consists of a number of configurable behaviours for control/limitation or received light, and light saturation, which is beneficial for compensating for nonsensical lighting setups in open or semi-open development platforms such as VRChat.
+– This lighting system also consists of a number of configurable behaviours for control/limitation of received light and light saturation, which is beneficial for compensating for nonsensical lighting setups in open or semi-open development platforms such as VRChat.

 VRChat specific features:
 - force shader-blockage fallback to doublesided (cull off)